ashishsinghvns2505/ashishsinghvns2505/README.md

 <h1 align="center">Hi 👋, I'm Ashish Singh</h1>
-<h2 align="center">🎓 Currently a student exploring the world of Data Analytics
+<h3 align="center">🎓 Currently a student exploring the world of Data Analytics,
-  📊 Passionate about turning data into insights using tools like Python, Excel, Power BI, and SQL 🔍 Learning how to clean, visualize, and interpret data to solve real-world problems 💡 Open to collaboration and learning opportunities
-  📚 Always curious, always improving!</h2>
+  Passionate about turning data into insights using tools like Python, Excel, Power BI, and SQL Learning how to clean, visualize, and interpret data to solve real-world problems Open to collaboration and learning opportunities Always curious, always improving!</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">